Table of Contents

 Its native token, BNB, can be utilized all throughout the vast Binance ecosystem including its centralized exchange.

 In 2019, CoolBitX and Binance teamed up for this beautiful co-branded limited edition CoolWallet S below.
-Here’s our detailed guide on how to use it with Binance DEX.

 Open Sea (NFT)

 OpenSea is an Ethereum-based NFT marketplace that allows users to trade NFTs with other digital assets.
 Users can purchase NFTs that represent digital collectibles, in-game assets, and digital artworks, among others.
 Furthermore, they also have the option to create their own secondary NFT marketplace on the protocol.

 Please note that users won’t be able to see the NFTs displayed on the CoolWallet, as they are ERC721-based assets instead of in the ERC20 format.However, users will be able to “see”, access and trade them on the OpenSea.io platform.